5 Jul 2021

 Thredbo Valley Track (16.7km)

-As snow season ends, mountain bike season is just getting started.
-While we get all get a bit teary when the snow melts, we can't wait to see what's hiding underneath all of that powder: flowers, ultra-green wilderness, and Blue Lake.
+As snow season ends, mountain bike season gets started.
+While we get all get a bit teary when the snow melts, we can't wait to see what's hiding underneath all of that powder: wildflowers, ultra-green wilderness, and the blue Blue Lake.

 Trail: Thredbo Valley Track